macuriels/portfolio/content/project/international-sanctions-network/index.md

 ## Data Collection

-The researchers collect data by cross-referencing across diverse official sources, from government orders to international newspapers and history books.
+The researchers behind the GSDB collect data by cross-referencing across diverse official sources, from government orders to international newspapers and history books.

 Besides the sanctioning and the sanctioned government, the dataset contains other variables such as the start and end dates of the sanction, the objective of the sanction, and its outcome.